Essential Construction and Field Work Continues

 What to Expect During Construction

-- Parking will be prohibited in the work zone during work hours.
+- Parking will be restricted in the work zone.
 Please see posted signs for exact details.

 - No interruption in water service or quality is expected during construction.

 - Neighbors should expect some noise and limited dust during this work.
 The project team will work to minimize disruption to normal neighborhood activity; however there will be occasional inconveniences due to heavy equipment movement and other construction activities.